 Buena Vista is a family farm bought by Fiona’s great-great-grandfather in 1859, when, after renting it for almost twenty years, it came up for sale.
 He rode his horse into the auction at Kiama and successfully bid on it.
-It was a dairy farm until about fifteen years ago when Fiona’s dad, Malcolm, retired and put in a small coffee grove (you know, just for fun.
-Farmers, eh.)
+It was a dairy farm until about fifteen years ago when Fiona’s dad, Malcolm, retired and put in a small coffee grove.

-At the end of 2013 we began running cooking workshops, based around our passion for from-scratch food and wholefood cooking.
+At the end of 2013 they began running cooking workshops, based around their passion for from-scratch food and wholefood cooking.